Patient Responsibility

 What This Means

 Your Explanation of Benefits shows a copay — a fixed dollar amount you owe for a covered service.
+On the statement this appears as code PR-3, “Co-payment Amount” — the PR group code means “Patient Responsibility”.
 This is not a denial.
 Your plan approved the service and paid its share.
 The copay is your portion.

 Copays are most common in Medicare Advantage (Part C) plans.
 Original Medicare (Parts A and B) generally uses coinsurance (a percentage) rather than copays, though Part A has some fixed per-day costs for extended hospital stays.